ubbleai/devops-toolbox/README.md

 * Vault access (through `$VAULT_TOKEN` and `$VAULT_ADDR`) and the following rights:
   * write access to `auth/kubernetes/$CLUSTER_NAME/config`

+## vault-aws-config

+Configure a vault aws secrets backend (for generating aws credentials).

+* Vault access with write on secrets/
+* Aws
+  * Create a user, policy, attach policy to user

 ## redirect_subdomain

 Add a dns CNAME dns record for given subdomain and target, and print the previous record if any